joergkrause/svogv/projects/svogv/README.md

 ## Server Support through JSON

-As of version 0.3.5 it's possible to use a specially design JSON object to configure the forms.
+As of version 0.3.5 it's possible to use a specially designed JSON object to configure the forms.
 It's an exact pendant to the decorators.
 The difference is that you don't need to write any viewmodels in TypeScript.
 Just deliver an appropriate formatted document from your API and you're set.
 Here is the definition for the JSON structure:

 ~~~
 export interface FormValidatorModel {